Meningitis

 Infants, small children and very elderly people are particularly susceptible to meningitis.

-In addition to age, there are also several other factors that increase the risk of meningitis, including:
+In addition to age, there are also several other factors that increase the risk of meningitis.
+These include the following:

 - chronic underlying conditions such as diabetes mellitus

-- immunodeficiency as a result of conditions such as HIV/AIDS or the use of medication that weakens the immune system, for example after an organ transplant
+- immunodeficiency as a result of conditions such as HIV/AIDS or the use of medication that causes immune system deficiency, for example after an organ transplant

 - alcohol abuse